adamWinebarger/BAARS4Program/README.md

 Main Window.xaml
 - This file handles the design & code for the start menu of the program
 - Menu options include take test, score test, and a table of people who have already taken the test
+- TakeTestButton_Click() - Button to get user to take test, opens user information input window
+- QuickScoreButton_Click() - Quickly calculate the score
+-
 Test Info Window.xaml
 - This file handles asks for all the user information in order to allow them to take the test
-- TakeTestButton_Click() - Button to get user to take test, opens user information input window
-- QuickScoreButton_Click() - Quickly calculate the score

-Test Window.xaml
-- This file handles the design & code for taking the test
-- Allows the user to take the test, then saves their info and score to a file
 - SubmitButton_Click() - Ensures all information is valid, creates directory for the tester & saves tester info to a file, then opens the test window
 - AgeTextBox_TextChanged() - If Age isn't valid, show error and repromt for input
 - MaleRadioButton_Checked() - Sets other radio button to not checked